namnh663/namnh663.github.io/docs/knowledge/behavior-driven-development.md

 1. Shared Understanding: BDD promotes shared understanding among team members, including developers, testers, product owners, and business analysts.
 They collaborate to define the behavior and expectations of the software.

 2. Natural Language Specification: BDD uses natural language to describe the desired behavior of the software.
-This natural language is typically written in a specific format, often referred to as "Given-When-Then" (GWT) or "Given-When-Then-And" format.
-For example, "Given a logged-in user, when they click the 'Submit' button, then the system should save the data."
+This natural language is typically written in a specific format, often referred to as "Given-When-Then" (GWT).

 3. Scenarios and Examples: BDD encourages the creation of specific scenarios and examples that illustrate how the software should behave in different situations.
 These examples serve as executable specifications and can be used for both testing and documentation.